 Treatment of Pityriasis Alba

 The involved patches don’t darken with sun exposure the way the surrounding skin does.
-Treatment involves daily lubrication with a good moisturizer (such as Aquaphor), especially whenever the skin gets wet.
+Treatment involves daily lubrication with a good moisturizer, especially whenever the skin gets wet.

 Using sunscreen can decrease the appearance of the patches by inhibiting the skin around them from darkening.
 Sometimes topical steroid creams help.
 Even with no treatment at all, the spots will disappear on their own — although it may take months to years.
 Some people get pityriasis alba every summer during childhood.
 Even then, the pigmentation will eventually end up normal.